 - PSYC 689.
 Externship in Applied Psychology (2-5) for a total of (4)

 - Four units chosen from: PSYC 650.
 Advanced Cognitive Psychology (4)

-- A minimum of four units chosen from: ACCT 503.
+- A minimum of two units chosen from: ACCT 503.
 Financial Accounting (4)

 PSYC 652.
 Advanced Learning and Motivation (4)